Ideas Worth Sharing

 Venn Diagram of Good Content

-Credit where it's due: this is adapted from my partner's improv comedy class, where the third circle was "funny" instead of "informative."
-Turns out the same idea works whether you're writing a sketch or writing a conference talk proposal.
+Credit where credit is due – this is adapted from my partner's improv comedy class, where the third circle was "funny" instead of "informative."
+Turns out the same idea works whether you're writing a sketch or a conference talk.

 The three circles: